katrinleinweber/Git-for-bio-scientists/README.md

 #### Technical

-> - works very well for text, semi-well for images
+> - works best for simple text & OK for images
-> - gives you control over, and knowledge plus proof of, file changes
+> - makes file changes and their history comprehensible & verifiable
-> - gratis backup & cheap syncing => Not a replacement though, except for text & small image files!
+> - gratis backup & syncing, but only for text & small image files

 #### Cultural